Generic Name: anastrozole (an AS troe zole)

 Usual Adult Dose for Breast Cancer:

-For the first-line treatment of postmenopausal women with hormone receptor positive or hormone receptor unknown locally advanced or metastatic breast cancer: 1 mg tablet once a day.
+-First-line treatment of postmenopausal women with hormone receptor-positive or hormone receptor unknown locally advanced or metastatic breast cancer;

 What other drugs will affect anastrozole?